 The key to keeping wood siding performing and looking the way it should is to keep the paint or stain job up to date.
-If paint is peeling or cracking then moisture and harmful UV rays have already begun to damage the wood.
+If paint on your puppy kennel is peeling or cracking then moisture and harmful UV rays have already begun to damage the wood.
 On average wood siding should be repainted or stained every 4-6 years (before the water-tight seal of the old paint is compromised).
 Be sure to remove all dirt and mildew before applying a fresh coat of paint or stain.

 A Dog Kennel Base

-Another way to keep your dog kennel looking good is to have it installed on a level base.
+Another way to keep your large dog kennel looking good is to have it installed on a level base.
 The best base material is crushed stone, installed at a depth of at least 3-4” and at least 12" wider than the shed.
 Here are the advantages of a level, crushed stone base: